How to Sign In Using Microsoft MFA

 Microsoft MFA is being implemented for UTRGV resources in phases (to be communicated).
 You may be prompted to authenticate using MFA at UTRGV sites including but not limited to (Office 365, ASSIST, Peoplesoft, VPN, password reset, etc).
 The steps below outline how to log in depending on your selected default method.

-Click here to update your authentication methods and default Sign-in method.
+Update your authentication methods and default sign‑in methods

 Review sign-in instructions for a particular method or scroll down to see all: